Second and Third Grades

 I have also been incredibly lucky to have my children be a part of this community.
 Our twelve-year-old twins thrived during their years here and even though they’ve now moved on to the world of middle school, they still consider CFI to be their “home.”

 Our youngest son is in the 4th grade and still rides with me to school everyday.
 I am treasuring our conversations and time together as I know that it will not last much longer.
 Our extended family is very involved in our life and you will often see the grandparents attending gatherings and school functions.
 It’s wonderful to have both school and home families so intertwined.
 It just feels right.

 Outside of school, our family loves to spend time jumping waves at the beach as well as hiking in the mountains.
 We are very active with sports, horseback riding, music lessons, and church activities.
 Walt Disney World and the Gamecocks are our guilty pleasures, but the Midwestern girl in me still believes that the Cubs, will in fact, one day win the World Series.
 Maybe next year.

 Mr. Hass's Class Blog

-My name is Chris Hass and this my thirteenth year as a classroom teacher.
-I received my undergraduate degree in education from Southern Illinois University and my Master's degree from the University of South Carolina.
-I am currently working on my PhD in Language and Literacy at USC.
-I enjoy exploring issues of culture, equity, and power as they relate to our communities and our lives.
+My name is Chris Hass and I'm a native of St. Louis, MO.
+I received my undergraduate degree from Southern Illinois University and my Master's and PhD from the University of South Carolina.
+I enjoy all parts of teaching but especially opportunities to explore issues of culture, equity, and power as they relate to our communities and our lives.